rhodgkins/GSONClassGenerator/README.md

 The classes can be used as is, or just generated for quickness instead of manually typing them all out.

+The field names in the JSON are normalized, stripping out invalid characters and also converted to camel case to fit in with Java and produce cleaner code.

 Installation
 ------------